KimberlyBaker/cli_makeup/README.md

 # Makeup

-An app to see a list of Cover Girl makeup products.
+An app to see a list of Cover Girl lipsticks.